-A Beneficial Owner shall give notice to elect to have its 2023 Series A-3 Bonds purchased or tendered, through its Participant, to the Tender Agent and shall effect delivery of such 2023 Series A-3

-Bonds by causing the Direct Participant to transfer the Participant's interest in such 2023 Series A-3 Bonds, on DTC's records, to the Tender Agent.
+A Beneficial Owner shall give notice to elect to have its 2023 Series B-2 Bonds or 2023 Series C Bonds purchased or tendered, through its Participant, to the Tender Agent and shall effect delivery of such 2023 Series B-2 Bonds or 2023 Series C Bonds by causing the Direct Participant to transfer the Participant's interest in such 2023 Series B-2 Bonds or 2023 Series C Bonds, on DTC's records, to the Tender Agent.

 DTC may discontinue providing its services as securities depository with respect to a Series of the 2023 Bonds at any time by giving reasonable notice to the Corporation or the Trustee.
 Under such circumstances, in the event that a successor securities depository is not obtained, 2023 Bond certificates of such Series are required to be printed and delivered.
 The Corporation may decide to discontinue use of the system of book-entry transfers through DTC (or a successor securities depository).
-In that event, the applicable 2023 bond certificates will be printed and delivered to DTC.
+In that event, the applicable 2023 Bond certificates will be printed and delivered to DTC.

-The information herein concerning DTC and DTC's book-entry system has been obtained from sources that the Corporation, the Underwriters and the Remarketing Agents believe to be reliable, but none of the Corporation, the Underwriters or the Remarketing Agents take any responsibility for the accuracy thereof.
+The information herein concerning DTC and DTC's book-entry system has been obtained from sources that the Corporation and the Underwriters believe to be reliable, but neither the Corporation nor the Underwriters take any responsibility for the accuracy thereof.

 Each person for whom a Participant acquires an interest in the 2023 Bonds of a Series, as nominee, may desire to make arrangements with such Participant to receive a credit balance in the records of such Participant, and may desire to make arrangements with such Participant to have all notices of redemption or other communications to DTC, which may affect such persons, to be forwarded in writing by such Participant and to have notification made of all interest payments.
-NONE OF THE CORPORATION, THE UNDERWRITERS, THE REMARKETING AGENTS OR THE TRUSTEE WILL HAVE ANY RESPONSIBILITY OR OBLIGATION TO SUCH PARTICIPANTS OR THE PERSONS FOR WHOM THEY ACT AS NOMINEES WITH RESPECT TO THE 2023 BONDS OF SUCH SERIES.
+NONE OF THE CORPORATION, THE UNDERWRITERS OR THE TRUSTEE WILL HAVE ANY RESPONSIBILITY OR OBLIGATION TO SUCH PARTICIPANTS OR THE PERSONS FOR WHOM THEY ACT AS NOMINEES WITH RESPECT TO THE 2023 BONDS OF SUCH SERIES.